samikshamodi/TwoPassAssembler/README.md

 ## Errors Handled
 The folowing are the errors handles in this program
 * A symbol has been used but not defined
-* A symbol has been defined but not used
 * A symbol has been defined more than once
 * The name in the opcode field is not a legal opcode
 * An opcode is not supplied with enough operands
 * An opcode is supplied with too many operands
 * The START statement is missing
 * The END statement is missing
-* The memory address of instructions exceed 256

 ## Files and There Uses
 * output.txt